roy-urbach/AlbumRank/README.md

-# Spotify Album Ranking App
+# Album Ranking App
 Like it sounds.
 Saves your scores for songs and albums, and lets you view album scores.
+Uses Spotify API.

 For example, this is when you rank an album: